abhishekroyn/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 1. Is the car able to navigate correctly on test data?

 The car was driven autonomously and correctly around the track one.
 `video.mp4` captured the output as driving the car in autonomous mode.
-Here's a [link to my video result - video.mp4](./output_images/run1.mp4)
+Here's a ![link to my video result - video.mp4][video1]